achen120/midterm/README.md

           “Education is the premise of progress, in every society, in every family." --- Kofi Annan
 ### The Problem in Baltimore
-According to the report [Baltimore City is failing its children](https://www.baltimoresun.com/opinion/readers-respond/bs-ed-rr-student-test-scores-letter-20180410-story.html), students in Baltimore Public Schools scored near the bottom on reading and math comparing to students in other large urban areas and cities under a 2017 national assessment refered to [Baltimore students trail in key U.S. assessment](https://www.baltimoresun.com/education/bs-md-nations-report-card-20180409-story.html).
-Only 13 percent of Baltimore students reached the proficent level in eighth grade reading test, while only 11 percent of them reached the proficent level in eighth grade Math test.
+According to the article [Baltimore City is failing its children](https://www.baltimoresun.com/opinion/readers-respond/bs-ed-rr-student-test-scores-letter-20180410-story.html), students in Baltimore Public Schools scored near the bottom on math and reading comparing to students in other large urban areas and cities under a 2017 national assessment refered to [Baltimore students trail in key U.S. assessment](https://www.baltimoresun.com/education/bs-md-nations-report-card-20180409-story.html).
+Only 11 percent of students from Baltimore Public Schools reached the proficent level in eighth grade Math test, whereas a limited 13 percent reached the proficent level in eighth grade reading test.

+Our analysis in Education_and_Youth__2015__analysis.xlsx of the data [Education and Youth](https://data.baltimorecity.gov/Neighborhoods/Education-and-Youth-2015-/t7tk-reum) also indicates the education situation in Baltimore.

 Additionally, by comparing the data with other cities, we can find that students in Baltimore city have highest percent of low performance level ,lowest percent of high performance level, and the least change from previous year.